Joshua-Byrd/CS622_term_project/README.md

 ## Running the Game
 Class *Main* contains the main method and acts as the entry point from which to run the game.

-## Current State - 6/13/24
+## Current State - 6/14/24
-At this time, there are four rooms to explore.
+At this time, there are nine rooms to explore.
 Each contains various items, weapons, armor, and gold to get and interact with.

+There are currently ten monsters, and each time the player enters a room, there is a chance that one will spawn.
+At this time, it is completely random, so the player may face an easily defeatable snake or an extremely difficult lich.
-Each time the player enters a room, there is a chance that a monster will spawn.
-If this happens, the player will automatically enter into combat with the monster.
-The player can then attack using the *'attack'* command or disengage from combat using the *'flee'* command.
-There are currently six monsters that the player may encounter with various levels of difficulty.
+In future iterations, I plan to add levels to the monsters and spawn them based on the level (i.e. a lower level monster will spawn more frequently than a higher level).
+If a monster is encountered, the player automatically enter into combat.
+The player can then attack using the *'attack'* command, disengage from combat using the *'flee'* command, *'examine'* their inventory, or *'consume'* an item.
+Note that these latter two actions effectively form the player's "turn" and the monster will continue to attack.

 As mentioned, in the latest iteration gold has been implemented and can be picked up with the *'get gold'* command.
 Note that gold is implemented separately from items, so the command *'get all'* will not retrieve any gold present.